wellle/context.vim/README.md

 License
 -------

-The original file states "This file is placed in the public domain."
+This is free software released into the public domain (CC0 license).

+See the `COPYING.CC0` file or <http://creativecommons.org/publicdomain/zero/1.0/>
+for more details.